deadshxll/fusion/README.md

 ### Notices
 - This cheat only works on Lunar Client 1.8.9
-- Your F11 key will be unbound in minecraft, the cheat will replace it with a borderless full screen.
 - The ESP in works well in third person until your camera starts colliding with blocks, a solution was found however it was not very reliable.

 ### How to inject